OoriData/Toolio/README.md

 ![toolio_github_header](https://github.com/OoriData/Toolio/assets/12983495/e6b35d7f-4b37-4f77-8dc5-1bafc8befb86)
 ♪ Come along and ride on a fantastic voyage 🎵, with AI riding shotgun seat and a flatbed full of tools.

 Toolio is an OpenAI-like HTTP server API implementation which supports structured LLM response generation (e.g. make it conform to a [JSON schema](https://json-schema.org/)).
 It's also really useful for more reliable tool calling.
-Toolio is based on the MLX framework for Apple Silicon (e.g. M1/M2/M3/M4 Macs), so that's the only supported platform at present.
+Toolio is based on the MLX framework for Apple Silicon (e.g. M1/M2/M3/M4 Macs), so **that's the only supported platform at present**.

 Call it tool-calling or function-calling, or agentic workflows based on schema-driven output, or guided generation, or steered response.
 If you're non-technical, you can think of it as your "GPT Private Agent".
 It can handle tasks for you, without spilling your secrets.

 Builds on: https://github.com/otriscon/llm-structured-output/

+## Specific components and usage modes

+* `toolio_server` (command line)—Host MLX-format LLMs for structured output query or function calling via HTTP requests
+* `toolio_request` (command line)—Execute HTTP client requests against a server
+* `toolio.model_manager` (Python API)—Encapsulate an MLX-format LLM for convenient, in-resident query with structured output or function calling
+* `toolio.client.struct_mlx_chat_api` (Python API)—Make a toolio server request from code

 <table><tr>
   <td><a href="https://oori.dev/"><img src="https://www.oori.dev/assets/branding/oori_Logo_FullColor.png" width="64" /></a></td>